air-eat/quodlibet-discordrpc/readme.md

 ## todo:
 - update example.gif to show album art too
 - find way to not freeze the player while uploading album art
+ - scale the album art down to minimize time?
+  - do this without another dependency?
  - nowhere near enough smarts for that; will probably never happen
 - clear everything when nothing is playing